Jazza Dickens

 James "Jazza" Dickens (born 12 April 1991) is a British professional boxer.
-He has held the IBA and WBA (Interim) super-featherweight titles since July 2025.
-Dickens is also a former British and English super-bantamweight champion.
+He held the World Boxing Association (WBA) super-featherweight title from 2025 to 2026, the International Boxing Organization (IBO) featherweight title between 2022 and 2023, and the British super-bantamweight title between 2015 and 2017.

 Career

 Born in Mill Lane Hospital, Liverpool, Dickens took up boxing at the age of 12 at the Salisbury ABC; After two years he moved on to the Golden Gloves ABC before moving on again to the Everton Red Triangle Boxing Club, representing his country many times at junior level.
 He won the senior ABA bantamweight title in 2010.

 After missing out on selection for the Commonwealth Games, he turned professional, making his pro debut in January 2011.
 He won his first thirteen fights, including victories over Yuriy Voronin and Franklin Varela, before facing the also unbeaten Jon Fernandes in March 2013 for the vacant English super-bantamweight title at the Echo Arena, Liverpool.
 Dickens took a unanimous decision to become English champion.

 Dickens won his next two fights against Dai Davies and Reynaldo Cajina, before meeting Kid Galahad for the vacant British super-bantamweight title in September 2013.
 Galahad stopped Dickens in the 10th round, inflicting the first defeat of his professional career.

 Dickens won his next two fights before getting a second chance at the British title after Gavin McDonnell vacated it.
 He faced Josh Wale at the Echo Arena in March 2015, this time winning via unanimous decision to add the British title to his English title.

 On 16 July 2016, Dickens challenged Guillermo Rigondeaux for the WBA (Super) super-bantamweight title.
 Dickens' corner pulled him out of the fight after round two, after it was discovered that a big left hand by Rigonedaux had fractured Dickens' jaw.

 In his next fight, Dickens fought Thomas Patrick Ward in a bid to defend his British super-bantamweight title.
 Despite Ward's strong start, Dickens seemed to be the one racking up the points in the early rounds.
 This would be the case, until a sudden turn in the fight in which Ward started to punish Dickens.
 In the ninth round, Ward was pushed to the canvas, which opened up a cut above his left eye, leading the referee to stop the fight on the advice of the ringside doctor.
 At the time of stoppage the scorecards were 85–87, 84–88, and 85–87 in favor of the challenger.
 Ward won the fight by technical decision.